 This portion is suggested to be 10% of the portfolio, and exposure to Fixed Interest bonds seeks to reduce volatility in the Breakfree portfolio

-Since releasing the Break-free portfolio, the Barefoot investor has had another closer look at index funds in general.
-He started by looking at over 315 different index style funds – a combination of 201 true index tracking Exchange Traded Funds and also 114 index inspired Listed Investment Companies, and whittled them down to a final list of ten potential index funds worthy of investing in.
+After releasing the Breakfree Portfolio, the Barefoot Investor took another closer look at index funds in general.
+He started by looking at over 315 different index style funds – a combination of 201 true index-tracking exchange traded funds and also 114 index-inspired listed investment companies (LICs), and whittled them down to a final list of ten potential index funds worthy of investing in.

-The first iteration of the Barefoot idiot grandson index fund portfolio looked at over 315 individual funds (no I will not list them here LOL!) and cut them down based on Management costs.
+The first iteration of the Barefoot Investor Idiot Grandson index fund portfolio looked at over 315 individual funds (no I will not list them here LOL!) and cut them down based on management costs.

 It is known that on average, investors have up to 40% of their investment returns gobbled up due to high management fees and charges.

-The first pass cut away any index fund with a Management Expense Ratio above .40%, or $4 per every $10,000 invested each year.
+The first pass cut away any index fund with a management expense ratio (MER) above 0.40% (which equals $4 per every $10,000 invested each year).

 The second pass also removed any ‘outliers’ such as funds geared towards producing really high dividends.
-High dividend stocks often suffer in terms of total return due to a lack of capital growth, a form of dividend trap.
-It should be both dividend yield and capital growth that should be considered together.
+High-dividend stocks often suffer in terms of total return due to a lack of capital growth, a form of dividend trap.
+Both dividend yield and capital growth that should be considered together.

-Finally, in a move which could be considered a one finger salute to Investing legend Peter Thornhill (who loves industrials), all industrial funds were also dropped.
+Finally, in a move which could be considered a one finger salute to investing legend Peter Thornhill (who loves Australian industrials), all industrial funds were also dropped.
+You can interpret that how you wish but I am not sure why the Barefoot Investor has done that.

-This left only 6 Listed Investment Companies and 13 Exchange Traded Funds to choose from.
+This left only 6 LICs and 13 ETFs to choose from.

-The barefoot index fund third pass cut the remaining 19 index style funds down to just 10 by considering the management style of the funds.
-This pass was more of a judgement call, where the Barefoot opted for funds owned and run purely to benefit its share holders (not for profit funds) such as Vanguard.
+The Barefoot Investor index fund third pass cut the remaining 19 index-style funds down to just 10 by considering the management style of the funds.
+This pass was more of a judgement call, where the Barefoot Investor opted for funds owned and run purely to benefit its shareholders (not-for-profit funds), such as Vanguard.

-This is because they have the lowest Management Expense Ratio and the management themselves are shareholders, meaning they make decisions and act in the shareholders best interest.
+This is because they have the lowest MER and the management themselves are shareholders, meaning they make decisions and act in the shareholders’ best interest.

-Personally I was a bit miffed that BetaShares A200 didn’t make the cut since thats something I invest heavily in, instead of Vanguards VAS fund.
-Without further-ado, here is the list.
+Personally I was a bit miffed that BetaShares A200 didn’t make the cut since that’s something I invest heavily in (I suspect it’s because the Barefoot Investor doesn’t like BetaShares), instead of Vanguard’s VAS fund.

 - Australian Foundation Investment Company (ASX:AFI) MER = .14%